-From the Service Directory, select a service.
-Sparkline charts show changes in latency, error rate, and operation rate for the ingress operations for that service (up to 50).
-The operations are initially sorted by highest change during the time period initially selected.
-If you’ve implemented a tag to denote new versions of your service, a deployment marker displays at the time the deployment occurred.
+If you’ve implemented an attribute to denote new versions of your service, a deployment marker displays at the time the deployment occurred.
 In the example below, for the

-update-inventoryoperation, a deploy occurred at 10:45 am.
+update-inventory operation, a deploy occurred at 12:40 pm.
 Hover over the marker to view details.
 These markers allow you to quickly correlate deployment with a possible regression.
-When a deploy only affects a segment of traffic (like a canary deployment or an A/B test), Lightstep shows you the performance and amount of traffic for each version.
+When a deploy only affects a segment of traffic (like a canary deployment or an A/B test), Cloud Observability shows you the performance and amount of traffic for each version.

 When you find an error spike to investigate, select the operation’s sparkline chart and then click in the spike in larger Error % chart to create a range of time to collect data from.